Nikon D2Xs vs Panasonic GH3

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D2Xs and Panasonic Lumix DMC-GH3 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GH3 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D2Xs does not offer wifi capability.
+In contrast, the D2Xs does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D2Xs and the GH3 have been discontinued, but can regularly be found used on eBay.
+Both the D2Xs and the GH3 have been discontinued, but can regularly be found used on ebay.
 The D2Xs was replaced by the Nikon D3X, while the GH3 was followed by the Panasonic GH4.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D2Xs and GH3 can be found, respectively, in the Nikon D2Xs Manual (free pdf) or the online Panasonic GH3 Manual.

 So how do things add up?
 Is the Nikon D2Xs better than the Panasonic GH3 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.